coastalwhite/intro-power-analysis/src/aes/cpa.md

    derivative of the key memory value.
 2. Preferably, the [Hamming Weight]/[Distance][Hamming Distance] value holds for a longer time.
-With [Hamming Weight], for example, a memory state just before shifting bytes around works better, because transpositions don't effect the [Hamming Weight].
+With [Hamming Weight], for example, a memory state just before shifting bytes around works better, because transpositions don't affect the [Hamming Weight].

 ## Correlations